codersguild/codersguild/README.md

 ### Some Good things all developers should do

-- Ask questions and get reviewed when in doubt.
+- Ask questions and get reviewed when in doubt. 🤔🤔
 - Experiment with things, that will help you learn.
 - Learn from the experts (if you have the oppurtunity).
 - Stick to one project at a time.
+But do have other projects in your todo. 😉
-- Don't work on multiple hot-fixes at the same time
+- Don't work on multiple hot-fixes at the same time. 😠
 - Never miss an oppurtunity to learn the basics.
-(Nothing can replace core CS Fundamentals)
+(Nothing can replace core CS Fundamentals) 😊
 - Keep collaborating.

 ## My Stats 😃😃